Getting Started

 From an Open Log File

-file open in VSCode.
+With the .log file open in VSCode.

 - Open command pallette (CMD/CTRL + Shift + P) -> 'Log: Show Apex Log Analysis'